maicol07/photogram/README.md

 php artisan vendor:publish --tag=blade-flags --force # Publish the flags images provided by blade-flags to the public directory
 ```

-> The application key is used by the Laravel framework to encrypt data.
+> If the `APP_KEY`  The application key is used by the Laravel framework to encrypt data.

 Then, you will need to configure the app settings and the database connection in the `.env` file by setting
 the `DB_*` and `APP_*` variables.